alimirzazadeh/AntidepBiomarker/README.md

 # AntidepBiomarker

-This repository contains the following:
-1. Executable model which takes in a breathing signal and outputs a score for antidepressant use, and an example positive and negative breathing signal

-2. Anonymized data tables for recreating model results (excluding MIT dataset due to IRB)

-3. Scripts to generate all results and figures in the manuscript.
+This repository contains the code and analysis pipeline for the paper on antidepressant response biomarkers derived from sleep cycle and EEG data.

 ## Overview

 The pipeline consists of several analysis components:
-- Sleep stage analysis
+- Sleep cycle feature extraction and analysis
+- Ground truth EEG analysis
 - Baseline model comparisons
 - Biomarker analysis and visualization
-- Model inference
+- Model training and inference

 ## Prerequisites